 |this font is based on the HD44780_A00.
 Additionally it will

 contain Hebrew letters, but unfortunately I'm not able to read

 Hebrew... and so support of Hebrew is still on the todo list.

 So it's absolutely fine if you use the default - you don't need to set it.

 |2||English - Russian||convert_LEC1621_02||Mainly for Cyrillic letters used for Russian or Ukrainian, Bulgarian, and lot of other languages|

-You can read more about this character mapping in the Introduction or in the German section of this site.
-For the beginning you should just know that you don't need to enter the octal ROM addresses of the special characters manually and these print can be done by a simple:
+You can read more about this character mapping in the Introduction of the library.
+For the time being you should know that you don't need to enter the octal ROM addresses.
+To print special characters on the display just print what you want to get: